CMSgov/ab2d/Deploy/documentation/AB2D_Deployment_Production.md

    $ keytool -list -v -keystore ab2d_prod_keystore
    ```

-1. Copy the "AB2D_BFD_KEYSTORE_PASSWORD in Prod" password from 1Password to the clipboard
+1. Copy the "AB2D Prod - BFD Prod - Keystore Password" password from 1Password to the clipboard

 1. Enter the keystore password at the "Enter keystore password" prompt

 1. Verify that there are sections for the following two aliases in the keystore list output

-   - Alias name: bfd-prod-sbx-selfsigned
+   - Alias name: bfd-prod-selfsigned

    - Alias name: client_data_server_ab2d_prod_certificate